There are 3 bad presentation habits to watch out for

 – Make it meaningful

-If you are talking about the future step forward into the future and if you’re relating to the past take a step backwards.
+If you are talking about the future step forward into the future.
+When you’re relating to the past, take a step backwards.

-If you are trying to explain how large something was then use your hands to demonstrate its size and of course the same if it’s something small.
+If you are trying to explain how large something was, use your hands to demonstrate its size.
+Do the same of course, if it’s something small.

-Once you identify the habits that don’t serve you well give some careful thought to what you could do to replace them with what would be far more helpful to your audience.
+Once you identify the habits that don’t serve you well, give some careful thought to what you could do to replace them with.

 Image Courtesy of: Flickr.com